 What are ear hemangiomas

-Hemangiomas are the most common benign tumor of infancy, and they can occur anywhere on the body, including on and around the external ear and the salivary gland in front of the ear (parotid gland).
-Ear hemangiomas often distort the shape of the ear, and can result in permanent external ear deformities.
-Parotid hemangiomas are one type of hemangioma affecting the ear that can compress the external ear canal and stretch the skin of the cheek in front of the ear.
+Hemangiomas are the most common benign tumor of infancy.
+Hemangiomas can occur anywhere on the body, including on and around the external ear and the salivary gland in front of the ear (parotid gland).
+Ear hemangiomas often distort the shape of the ear, which can result in permanent external ear deformities.
+Parotid hemangiomas compress the external ear canal and stretch the skin of the cheek in front of the ear.

-Any left over red or purple pigmentation (coloring) can be treated with laser therapy.
+Any remaining red or purple pigmentation (coloring) can be treated with laser therapy.

 Why choose us?

 CHOP provides multidisciplinary treatment for vascular anomalies such as ear hemangiomas.
 Specialists from plastic surgery, dermatology, interventional radiology, ophthalmology and neurology meet monthly to review complicated cases and ensure your child is receiving the best possible coordinated care.
 CHOP’s Division of Plastic and Reconstructive Surgery also has a dedicated Vascular Anomalies Program where children have access to a team of experts who specialize in treating vascular anomalies.

 Reviewed by David W. Low, MD